Cowboys & Aliens3 Stars

 - Release Date

-As the title suggests, Cowboys & Aliens embraces a whole cinematic history of tropes from “alien invasion” and Westerns films, stripping down both genres to their most basic form into a deceptively unique amalgamation.
+As the title suggests, Cowboys & Aliens embraces a whole cinematic history of tropes from “alien invasion” and Western films, stripping down both genres to their most basic form into a deceptively unique amalgamation.
 Jon Favreau left his director’s chair on the Iron Man franchise for this project, and he brings his usual technical craftsmanship to a picture whose genre awareness is shown through subtle, indirect references, while all the time allowing the film to be its own beast.
-Adapted by five credited screenwriters from the Scott Mitchell Rosenberg authored comic, the film serves up an interesting-if-serious-minded genre experiment that works, despite some lingering feelings of disappointment for its lack of raw, popcorn-munching silliness.
+Adapted by five credited screenwriters from the Scott Mitchell Rosenberg-authored comic, the film serves up a serious-minded genre experiment that works, despite some lingering feelings of disappointment for its lack of raw, popcorn-munching silliness.

 Favreau fills the frame with gorgeous scenery courtesy of his New Mexico location shooting.
 And, with his great talent for casting, he also chooses an arsenal of character actors that do more with their few lines than a lesser actor could.
 Paul Dano is a standout, playing Dolarhyde’s over-privileged, arrogant son, but his scenes are unfortunately curtailed early on and would have given the film a playful dynamic had he remained onscreen for the duration.
 The same goes for Carradine’s understated Sheriff, who’s wisped off very early.
 Present for the long haul, however, is Sam Rockwell’s doctor-turned-bartender, a kindhearted sort desperate to learn Wild West ways to rescue his abducted wife.
 And against Craig’s rather one-note, grim-faced badass, Ford’s iron-fisted warrior transforms (albeit predictably) to reveal a soft underbelly, delivering the actor’s best performance in several years.